alejandrodl/vocal-percussion-transcription/README.md

 Processed Files
 ---------------

 Training deep learning models and feature selection algorithms is time-consuming, taking approximately 36 hours (GPU) and 48 hours (CPU) respectively.
 To avoid this, we provide the final learnt embeddings and feature importances arrays that are used in the evaluation section.
-These are organised in folders and may be directly [downloaded](link_to_be_created_soon) and placed in `data/processed` to jump to the evaluation section [below](#Evaluation).
+These are organised in folders and may be directly [downloaded](link_to_be_created_soon) and placed in `data/processed` to jump directly to the evaluation section [below](#Evaluation).

 Data
 ----